mreditor97/homeassistant-addons-edge/README.md

 ## Support

-Got questions?

-You could also open an issue here on GitHub.
+You can open an issue here on GitHub.
 Note, we use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.